albirrkarim/mozilla-hubs-installation-detailed/PROBLEM_UNSOLVED.md

 ## What is port 3000?

-Thanks to contributor that give me a clue about the port 3000
+Thanks to the contributor that give me a clue about the port 3000

 its a [PostgREST](https://postgrest.org/en/stable/index.html)